 For many companies, one of the biggest desires and accomplishments would be to successfully enter the Chinese market.
 It’s more than understandable, looking at the economy that continues to grow and making China the biggest online market in the world.

 As of the end of December 2017, the number of internet users in China reached 772 million, with an increase of 40,74 million compared to the end of 2016.
 Internet penetration reached 55.8%, which is up 2,6% compared to the end of 2016.
 So, why aren’t all companies rushing to localize their digital content into Chinese, earning themselves a lot of money in the process?

 The straightforward answer would be that it’s not that easy.
-And while we already wrote a blog piece about 7 things to know when localizing your content into Chinese, today we’ll take a different approach and discuss 5 aspects that you need to consider when localizing your business for the Chinese market.
+Today we’ll discuss 5 aspects that you need to consider when localizing your business for the Chinese market.
 This should be a guide to understanding this specific market and helping you to make the decision of whether you want to tackle this task, and if yes, and, if so, how to do it properly.

 #1.
 Localize your content with regional language differences in mind

 There are two things you need to keep in mind.
 The first is that online users in China do not use Google to search for products or services.
 The go-to search engine in China is Baidu, covering over 70% of its market share.